-No Shepherd’s Pie is really complete without a gorgeous thick gravy, and so I made one of those too.
-Look at it just dripping off that slice.
+No vegan Shepherd’s Pie is really complete without a gorgeous thick vegan gravy, and so I made one of those too.
+Look at this vegan gravy just dripping off that slice.

-Let this inspire a full season of possibilities for 52 Meatless Monday options and
+Let this inspire a full season of possibilities for Meatless Monday and other plant-iful meals.

 Meatless Monday just got a whole lot better with this No Meat No Potato Vegan Shepherd’s Pie

 - 1/2 cup millet, soaked

 - 1 head of cauliflower, coarsely chopped